ahi4/viruses/spam banco santander - comunicado (fake bank website)/README.md

 The e-mail in the **[Screenshot from 2017-03-09 23-02-53.png]()** has a hidden link to  http://www.molinaendo.com/templates/system/Ir/index.php?ORIGEM=ricardosavii@hotmail.com&ID=27159 tha redirects to http://www.gavinmurphy.ie/plugins/Ir/ where I got the warning as seen in **[/home/ricoms/Pictures/Screenshot from 2017-03-09 23-05-58.png]()**... continue in 1 sec.

 The url http://www.whoislookup.ie/whois.php says to me that www.gavinmurphy.ie is an actual Gavin Murphy from Dublin, Ireland.
 From his picture he looks a nice person, but something fishy is on his website.
-From http://whois.domaintools.com/gavinmurphy.ie I get nothing close to an abuse email.
+From http://whois.domaintools.com/gavinmurphy.ie I get nothing close to an abuse email, only ns7.dnsireland.ie identified as nserver.

 The url http://www.molinaendo.com/ is a Molina Endodontics website, pretty cool.
 If I go around Jacksonville some day, I might consult with them.
 From http://whois.domaintools.com/molinaendo.com I get the abuse@web.com contact.

-1 second later: of course, I go on.
+1 second later: of course, I go on through the red warning sign...
+I got a second warning sign...
+I keep going, and surprise!
+Another fake bank website, from who?
+Santander bank... man! they are famous!
+The website is cool as seen in **[Screenshot from 2017-03-09 23-17-07.png]()**
+(url: http://www.gavinmurphy.ie/plugins/Ir/index1.php?+id=02,16,42,AM,68,3,03,000000,10,2,2017,Friday.asp) and asks for my CPF (third ID from Brazil, after RG, and birth certificate, and CNH, and CT, etc...).

+I noticed one curious thing...
+The website header is "Seja bem vindo ao Internet **Benking**"!! well, Mr. Benking, I sent an email to abuse@web.com about Molina website and I twited to @Digiweb_Ireland, responsible for IP 78.137.164.87 of Gavin Murphy website.

-e-mail header origin:
+# e-mail header origin:

 Received: from FR1P152CA0051.LAMP152.PROD.OUTLOOK.COM (10.167.134.23) by
  RO1P152MB1482.LAMP152.PROD.OUTLOOK.COM (10.171.137.13) with Microsoft SMTP